ekaratnida/Data_Streaming_and_Realtime_Analytics/Pyspark/Streaming/part2/readme.md

-### Note: Replace the IP address in docker-compose.yaml with the new one.
+### Note: Replace the IP address in docker-compose.yaml with the current one.

 docker-compose up -d